OrbitChain: Orchestrating In-orbit Real-time Analytics of Earth Observation Data

 \section{Evaluation}

-In this section, we evaluate our solution on a hardware-in-the-loop orbital edge computing testbed.
-We aim to demonstrate our solution's ability to complete Earth observation analytics tasks fully in orbit, reduce inter-satellite communication overhead, and achieve real-time analytics.
-We first introduce our implementation of the testbed, analytics functions, and {\oursol} components.
-Next, we describe our evaluation setup.
-Finally, we present our evaluation results.
+In this section, we evaluate our solution on a hardware-in-the-loop OEC testbed with three NVIDIA Jetson Orin Nano devices (CPU+GPU) and four Raspberry Pi Model 4B devices (CPU-only).
+Details of the testbed are shown in Appendix~\ref{appdx:testbed}.
+We demonstrate {\oursol}'s ability to complete Earth observation analytics tasks fully in orbit, reduce inter-satellite communication overhead, and achieve real-time analytics.